 _ Numerous additional contributors and supporters from all over the world

 *) The Antarctica4XPlane sceneries and add-ons are available as freeware.
 However, modification, re-distribution or reverse-engineering without the author’s permission is prohibited.
-The Antarctica4XPlane sceneries and add-ons are meant for personal use only.
+The Antarctica4XPlane sceneries and add-ons are meant for personal use only, are intended for flight simulation and shall not be used for real life navigation or any other real life purposes.
 Please contact me, if you’re interested in a usage in commercial applications.